recommend-games/blog/content/posts/debiased_rankings/index.md

 Some games made huge leaps into the top 100, including {{% game 811 %}}Rummikub{{% /game %}}, {{% game 327 %}}Loopin' Louie{{% /game %}} and {{% game 17329 %}}Animal Upon Animal{{% /game %}} which all jumped up over 1000 positions.
 The biggest losers of this method – games dropping out of the top 100 – are {{% game 184267 %}}On Mars{{% /game %}}, {{% game 237182 %}}Root{{% /game %}} and {{% game 96848 %}}Mage Knight{{% /game %}}, all of which lost 1000 positions and more.
 Download the full new ranking [here](ranking_debiased_all.csv).

-# The boring details
+# Some boring technical details

 In order to have good data and comparable values for all those corrections, I had to filter out games by certain criteria.
-We only only considered games which:
+We only considered games which:

 - have a ranking (i.e., are rated by at least 30 users),
 - have a complexity score,